Chocobbboy/contextswitch_practice/README.md

 # Context-Switching
 A multithreaded simulation of the process switching mechanism in operating systems.
 This was my project in "Operating Systems" course.

-Simulation of the process switching mechanism with custom instruction set.
-The context of the processes was saved enabling processes to resume execution from the last saved state.
+A custom instruction set was used for simulation which consisted of some simple operations.
+The context of the processes consists of the value of variables which are saved in the 'variables.txt' file.
+This allows the processes to resume from last instruction executed with value of variables intact.

 ### Description of files:
-1. opcode.txt - Each line contains the operation code and is integer representation separated by a space.
+<strong>1. opcode.txt</strong> - Each line contains the operation code and is integer representation separated by a space.<br>
-2. variables.txt - Each line contains the name of the variable and its current value.
+<strong>2. variables.txt</strong> - Each line contains the name of the variable and its current value.<br>
-3. processes/filein_(1/2/3/4/5).txt - Each file contains a set of instructions. <br />
+<strong>3. processes/filein_(1/2/3/4/5).txt</strong> - Each file contains a set of instructions.<br>
-The instruction format is as follows: <br />
+The instruction format is as follows: <br>
 opcode operand1 operand2 result_variable

 # Results
 Based on the option chosen by you during the execution of "launchMain.c", logs will be stored in in 2 different files.
 1. Implementation with threads -> logs_rr_with_thread
 2. Implementation without threads -> logs_rr_without_thread